Max Helfman: Early life

 He was born Motel Helfman on 25 May 1901 in Radzyń Podlaski, Congress Poland.
 His mother was named Eva Daniels and his father Nathan Helfman taught and led a choir as well as working as a mohel and hazzan.
 Max sang in his father's choir from a young age and was already noticed for his excellent singing voice.
 They lived in Warsaw for a time before emigrating.
-In August 1909, the family left Poland, sailing from Rotterdam to New York City and settling in the Lower East Side.
+In August 1909, the family left Poland, sailing from Rotterdam to New York City and settling on the Lower East Side.

 He continued to develop his youthful interest in music and singing, and almost immediately after the family arrived in 1909, he was already performing solos in school productions and as an alto in synagogues.
 Joseph Rumshinsky supposedly heard Helfman singing as a boy sololist and was impressed by his "silver bell"-like voice.
 He graduated from high school in 1918 with a music award that gave him a scholarship at the Mannes School of Music in New York.
 He completed a degree at the Mannes School, and his graduating composition won a prize.
 In April 1926 he married his wife Florence, a fellow pianist.
 They had two children, David and Naomi.
+He became a naturalized US citizen in 1939.